gura-doc/gura-doc.github.io/document/library-reference/chapter-40.md

 <p>
 <div><strong style="text-decoration:underline">stl.solid</strong></div>
 <div style="margin-bottom:1em"><code>stl.solid(stream:stream) {block?}</code></div>
-Parses a file in STL format from <code>stream</code> and creates an instance of <code>model.stl.solid</code> that contains an iterator of <code>model.stl.face</code> representing faces in the STL.
+Parses a file in STL format from <code class="highlighter-rouge">stream</code> and creates an instance of <code class="highlighter-rouge">model.stl.solid</code> that contains an iterator of <code class="highlighter-rouge">model.stl.face</code> representing faces in the STL.
 It can read both binary and ASCII format of STL.
 </p>
 <p>
-If <code>block</code> is specified, it would be evaluated with a block parameter <code>|solid:model.stl.solid|</code>, where <code>solid</code> is the created instance.
+If <code class="highlighter-rouge">block</code> is specified, it would be evaluated with a block parameter <code class="highlighter-rouge">|solid:model.stl.solid|</code>, where <code class="highlighter-rouge">solid</code> is the created instance.
 In this case, the block's result would become the function's returned value.
 </p>
 <p />